koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 getPublicInstance is a function to define a public instance of the instance or textInstance.
-If you don't want to expose the instance and textInstance for users, you can convert the instance and textInstance to what you want to expose.
+If you don't want to expose these to users, you can convert them to what you want to expose.

 ReactDOM returns a passed instance without doing anything.
 So you can get a DOM node reference through a `ref` prop.